Quantum-enhanced estimation of signal field amplitudes with critical squeezed states of photonic modes: Critical quantum sensing with THE DRIVEN JCM

 When the photonic mode is linearly driven, the U(1) symmetry is explicitly broken by the linear coupling between the signal field and the photonic mode.
-Nevertheless, for driving strengths satisfying $\eta<1$, the characteristic $\sqrt{n}$ scaling of the JCM ladder remains intact, and specifically, the eigenvalues become The associated eigenstates are no longer simple Fock-state superpositions but are instead the form that is generated by applying squeezing and displacement transformations to the bare JCM basis:
+Nevertheless, for driving strengths satisfying $\eta<1$, the characteristic $\sqrt{n}$ scaling of the JCM ladder is preserved, and specifically, the eigenvalues become The associated eigenstates are no longer simple Fock-state superpositions but are instead of the form that is generated by applying squeezing and displacement transformations to the bare JCM basis:

 where

 with $C=(1+\sqrt{1-\eta ^{2}})^{1/2}/\sqrt{2}$.
 Here, $S(r )=\exp [r(a^{2}- a^{\dagger 2})/2]$ and $D(\alpha _{n,\pm })=\exp (\alpha _{n,\pm }a^{\dagger }-\alpha _{n,\pm }^{\ast }a)$ denote the squeezing and displacement operators acting on the photonic field, respectively, with the parameters given by $r =\frac{1}{4}\ln (1-\eta ^{2})$ and $\alpha _{n,\pm }=\mp \sqrt{n}\eta$.